palw3ey/rfc2307bis/README.md

 find this line : include: file:///etc/ldap/schema/nis.ldif

-append a # at the beginning of the line, to make it a comment
+append a # at the beginning of the line, to make it as a comment

 and just below this commented line, add :